OlugbodiJohnny/codeWarsAlgos/README.md

 # codeWarsAlgos
-My solution to algorithm challenges on codewars
+My solutions to algorithm challenges on codewars